-C. FIRST-TIME, FIRST-YEAR (FRESHMAN) ADMISSION Applications C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-ting year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2012.
-In early decision, early action, and students who began studies during summer in this cohe Applicants should include only those students who fulfilled the requirements for consider admission (i.e., who completed actionable applications) and who have been notified of of following actions: admission, nonadmission, placement on waiting list, or application with (by applicant or institution).
-Admitted applicants should include wait-listed students who ort. eration for ne of the thdrawn C1 Total first-time, first-year (freshman) men who applied 542 C1 Total first-time, first-year (freshman) women who applied 1266 C1 Total first-time, first-year (freshman) men who were admitted 341 C1 Total first-time, first-year (freshman) women who were admitted 915 C1 Total full-time, first-time, first-year (freshman) men who enrolled 85 C1 Total part-time, first-time, first-year (freshman) men who enrolled 0 C1 Total full-time, first-time, first-year (freshman) women who enrolled 215 C1 Total part-time, first-time, first-year (freshman) women who enrolled 1
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2013.
+Include early decision, early action, and students who began studies during summer in this cohort.
+Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
+Admitted applicants should include wait-listed students who were

+C1 Total first-time, first-year (freshman) men who applied 672 C1 Total first-time, first-year (freshman) women who applied 1383 C1 Total first-time, first-year (freshman) men who were admitted 597 C1 Total first-time, first-year (freshman) women who were admitted 1277 C1 Total full-time, first-time, first-year (freshman) men who enrolled 137 C1 Total part-time, first-time, first-year (freshman) men who enrolled 0 C1 Total full-time, first-time, first-year (freshman) women who enrolled 236 C1 Total part-time, first-time, first-year (freshman) women who enrolled 0